Oban, Argyll & Bute, Scotland

 Depending on your dates, you might explore the far-flung islands of the Outer Hebrides with their stone circles, dazzling white beaches, spectacular wildlife and friendly Gaelic-speaking crofters, or voyage serenely through the majestic Inner Hebrides where whirlpools, whisky distilleries, lonely castles and extraordinary geology all vie for your attention.
 On some privileged itineraries the otherworldly and magnificently remote island of St Kilda is included, and a visit here will haunt you for the rest of your life.

-One of the main advantages of traveling in such a small group is that you can visit tiny islands such as Canna or get close to vast seabird communities, a foraging otter or a minke whale without spoiling the essential authenticity of the experience, while the size and draught of the Hebridean Princess means she can access small harbors and sheltered inlets unavailable to larger vessels.
+One of the main advantages of travelling in such a small group is that you can visit tiny islands such as Canna or get close to vast seabird communities, a foraging otter or a minke whale without spoiling the essential authenticity of the experience, while the size and draught of the Hebridean Princess means she can access small harbours and sheltered inlets unavailable to larger vessels.

 Back on board, you will enjoy superb dining, often featuring the stellar seafood that abounds in these waters, and two formal gala dinners are usually included, so don’t forget your kilt or dinner jacket!
 Afterwards you can relax with a dram of single malt in the country club ambience of the Tiree Lounge, gen up on your ornithological knowledge in the well-stocked library, attend an evening lecture given by a special guest speaker, or simply watch the islands glide by before slipping into your dreams in your beautifully furnished private cabin.